-We have audited in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of the Macon County Commission (the "Commission") as of and for the year ended September 30, 2017, and the related notes to the financial statements, which collectively comprise the Commission's basic financial statements and have issued our report thereon dated January 30, 2020.
+We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of the Macon County Commission (the "Commission") as of and for the year ended September 30, 2018, and the related notes to the financial statements, which collectively comprise the Commission's basic financial statements and have issued our qualified report thereon dated February 3, 2021.
+Our report is unmodified for the Gasoline Tax Fund, Capital Improvement Fund, and RRR Gasoline Tax Fund.
+We issued a qualified report for the Governmental Activities because the Commission did not record its Other Postemployment Benefit (OPEB) liability and related amounts.
+We also issued a qualified report for the Governmental Activities, General Fund, and Remaining Fund Information because Cash, Receivables and Payables were materially misstated.
+We also issued a qualified report for the Reappraisal Fund due to material misstatements to Cash and Interfund Receivables.